PotHix/pothix.github.com/source/posts/fosdem-survival-guide.md

 something to eat before or after.
 But be warned that it is almost *always* crowded. :)

-The conference don't have any breaks, if you want to eat you will have to decide to not watch a presentation and use this time to eat something.
+The conference don't have any breaks, if you want to eat something, you will have to decide to not watch a presentation and use the time for it.

 ### Parties

 They have a pre-conference party at Delirium.
 The bar is closed for conference members only (they ask some tech questions to get you in :P).
-Delirium has not structure to have all conference members in, so it will be **really** crowded and hot inside.
+It is not a huge place to have everyone in, so it will be **really** crowded and hot there.
 Almost the same amount of people will be chatting and drinking outside of the bar as well.

 After the first day of conference, there is a second party, usually in a hacker space in Brussels.
-I could not attend to that one. =/

 ### Presentations

 Always read the presentation description.
-Some of them have a chick bait title, sometimes not intended.
+Some of them has "click bait" (attend bait in this case?) title, sometimes not intended.
 I attended to one of them about a language development.
-I was expecting something about the day-to-day of the language development and what are planned for the future.
+I was expecting something about the day-to-day of the language development and what features are planned for the future.
 Unfortunately, it was not what I (and many people in the room) were expecting.
 It was about the metrics and dashboards of the language contributors and features.

 In this case, it was not probably not intentional, but almost 50% of the room left before the presentation ended.

-Some talks had a good title, but the software is pretty experimental.
-It's OK if you want this content, but read the whole summary before to have your expectations aligned with the presentation content.

 ### Conclusion